 Our Climate Smart Commitment: How and Why

-In 2019, Rick Steves' Europe is donating $1 million to climate-smart agriculture, conservation, and agroforestry projects in underdeveloped countries, so that the 30,000 people who travel with Rick Steves' Europe tours each year will fly to Europe and back with no carbon footprint — and we will continue to donate every year moving forward.
+In 2019, Rick Steves' Europe is donating $1 million to climate-smart agriculture, conservation, and agroforestry projects in underdeveloped countries, as a self-imposed carbon tax to account for the footprint of the 30,000 people who fly to and from a Rick Steves' Europe tour each year— and will continue to do so every year moving forward.

 Climate change is a reality.
 Humans are driving it, and only humans can stop it.
 Some may disagree.
 But I believe that in the future people will look back at our generation and see that there were three kinds of people: misguided deniers; those who knew climate change was happening, but were guilty of doing nothing when it was still possible to make a difference; and those who recognized the problem and did what they could to help solve it.

 When carbon is emitted into our atmosphere, it creates a "greenhouse effect" that traps heat between us and space — heating up our planet.
 Every person and every business contributes to this problem, and we believe every person and every business has a responsibility to the environment .
 As a tour operator, Rick Steves' Europe contributes more to climate change than many businesses — one round-trip flight to Europe emits roughly as much carbon into our atmosphere as driving a car for six months.

 To simply stop traveling would be the wrong solution.
 Travel is not only a great form of recreation, but also an important opportunity to broaden our perspectives and humanize the world by experiencing different cultures.
 Americans who travel gain empathy for the other 96 percent of humanity.
 As travelers, we celebrate diversity, we understand that tolerance is vital to peace, we gain a respect for nature, and we become global citizens.
 And as global citizens, we know we must be engaged in the world and stand up for the causes we believe in.